 The great variability that characterises the phenotype of 47XXY is also evident regarding the virilization of adult patients, e.g. penile size, sexual hair density and fat distribution.
 This variability may be attributed to the magnitude of androgen deficiency or inherent differences in the sensitivity of AR and, particularly, the length of the CAG repeats polymorphism.

 Recent studies have suggested that the observed low testosterone levels of XXY are not the result of diminished production but of defective release into the testicular bloodstream due to aberrations of the testicular vasculature.

 Bone Density and Risk of Osteoporosis among XXY

 KS patients present an increased prevalence of metabolic bone disorders, particularly reduced bone mineral density (BMD).
-A recent study found the combined proportion of XXY patients with osteopenia and/or osteoporosis to be 42.5%, a figure which is 8 times more frequent than in 46, XY age-matched males.
+A recent study found the combined proportion of XXY patients with osteopenia and/or osteoporosis to be 42.5%, a figure which is 8 times more frequent than in 46 XY age-matched males.
 Furthermore, two studies have assessed volumetric BMD, microarchitecture and estimated bone strength of the radius and the tibia, using quantitative computed tomography (pQCT).
-Their findings regarding volumetric BMD are divergent, however, both demonstrated reduced tibial cortical area and reduced trabecular density that in combination compromise the estimated bone strength.
-Reduced BMD is attributed to increased bone turnover and is accompanied by an increased risk of bone fractures, especially regarding the femoral area.
+Their findings regarding volumetric BMD are divergent; however, both demonstrated reduced tibial cortical area and reduced trabecular density that, in combination, compromise the estimated bone strength.
+Reduced BMD is attributed to increased bone turnover and is accompanied by an increased risk of bone fractures, especially in the femoral area.
 Moreover, hip fractures in XXY are associated with an elevated mortality rate.